RoxanneSHS/SellswordsEE/Sellswords/Readme-Sellswords.txt

 D'aerthe, and travel with him to Menzoberranzan to confront a powerful Matron Mother, rescue Jarlaxle, and receive some unexpected help from Artemis Entreri.

-The mod begins in Chapter 6 as soon as you enter Waukeen's Promenade in Athkatla.
+The mod begins in Chapter 6 (EET 18) as soon as you enter Waukeen's Promenade in Athkatla.
 Throne of Bhaal expansion pack is required.

 ----------------